onaio/help/faqs/_posts/2014-09-23-encrypted-forms.md

 ### <span id="data-encryption"></span>How does data encryption work?

-You can encrypt form submissions to the Ona server using ODK Collect (encryption is not yet supported in Enketo webforms).
+You can encrypt form submissions to the Ona server using ODK Collect (encryption is not yet supported in Enketo forms).
 Encrypted forms are useful for projects that have strict data security requirements from ethical review boards.

 ### How does it work?